Marvel’s Luke Cage Recap: Never Pity

 Claire tells Luke that she down with him — “so down” — but he has to be smart about what he’s doing.
 He can’t enjoying stepping on the people around him.
 And also, he isn’t taking responsibility.
 If anything, he’s become like the ogres he is so intent on defeating.
 But while Claire delivers all of this information with a calm that doesn’t break, Luke is still too busy being a child to engage — in a bout of fury, he puts a hole in the wall.

 Which turns out to be final straw: Claire tells Luke she needs space.
 And perspective.
 And the ocean.
 Her own father was the guy who put holes in walls, and Claire swore she’d never end up with a man like him.
 Luke looks repentant for the first time (albeit, a few episodes too late), and asks Claire if they can talk tomorrow at the barbershop.
-But he’s hit with a double-header of bad news: for one thing, Claire doesn’t look like she’s having it (didn’t she just tell him she was leaving?); and for another, on his way back to the shop, he’s hit over the head by Bushmaster, who’s ready to fight.
+But he’s hit with a doubleheader of bad news: for one thing, Claire doesn’t look like she’s having it (didn’t she just tell him she was leaving?); and for another, on his way back to the shop, he’s hit over the head by Bushmaster, who’s ready to fight.